gjsaave/symreg/README.md

 ## Repository Structure
 - `models`: Contains the nonlinear and CNN models.
-- `mgopt_methods`: Contains the MGDrop and SMGDrop optimization algorithms.
+- `train_test_methods`: Methods for training and testing the neural networks.
 - `experiments/`: Scripts for running the experiments and generating the results found in the thesis.
 Each subfolder is a unique experiment.
 - `datasets`: Contains methods for loading and preprocessing the datasets used in the experiments.